9 Best Things to Do in Korca (Albania)

 As is always the case when visiting a city during traveling, it is fun to get away from the crowds for a while and enjoy a great walk.
 Rinia Park is the largest park in Korca and a beautiful location to wander or relax.

-When stepping outside the orthodox cathedral, you will find yourself in St George boulevard.
+You will find yourself in St George boulevard when stepping outside the orthodox cathedral.
 This street is lined with apple trees, shops, and bars.
-In the daytime, this boulevard may be very crowded because of the high number of bars and shops, but in the evening the boulevard is more peaceful.
-Also, Albanians have a long tradition of making evening walks after a long day and St George Boulevard is a favorite amongst locals.
+This boulevard may be very crowded in the daytime because of the high number of bars and shops, but in the evening, the boulevard is more peaceful.
+Also, Albanians have a long tradition of making evening walks after a long day, and St George Boulevard is a favorite amongst locals.
 This is also the street where you will find the National Museum of Education.

 Make a day trip to the nearby mountain towns.